Shaflovescoffee19/Shaflovescoffee19/README.md

 # Hi there, I'm Mohiraa Shafreen!
-### I'm a _bioengineer_ who got pulled into _computational biology_ and never looked back.
+### I'm a _bioengineer_ who got pulled into _computational biology_ & *_data analysis_* and never looked back.
 My background is wet lab (DNA extractions, PCR, microbial cultures), but somewhere along the way, I got fascinated by what you can learn from data that you simply cannot see at a bench.

 I'm interested in building the computational tools that read that story accurately and I'm currently looking for roles at the intersection of ML, multi-omics, and precision medicine.